You want smart political talk without the meltdowns?

 What is the possible reason for this?

-And she goes on TV today and says, Oh, it wasn't political.
+And she goes on TV today and says, oh, it wasn't political.

 Five separate shows.

-Oh, that's right, a spontaneous demonstration where they had mortars and RPGs in their back pocket, and they just happened to pull them out because it just started to escalate.
+A spontaneous demonstration where they had mortars and RPGs in their back pocket, and they just happened to pull them out because it just started to escalate.

 That's what she'd have you believe.